plumier/plumier/website/docs/Generic-Controller.md

 ## Use Custom Generic Controller

 When the default generic controller doesn't match your need, you can provide your own custom generic controllers.
-For example the default generic controller for `DELETE` method is delete the records permanently.
+For example the default generic controller for `GET` method doesn't contains count of the match records usually used for table pagination on UI side.
 You can override this function by provide a new generic controller inherited from your ORM/ODM helper:

 | Generic Controller                                   | Package           | Description                                            |
 | ---------------------------------------------------- | ----------------- | ------------------------------------------------------ |